When you find your niche or specialty, you’ll never sell yourself as a generalist again.

-Our innovative Lightning Sites are ultrafast, mobile-optimized, and ready for you to launch at any time.
-We have done-for-you templates across many high-value specialities and niches that you can set up in minutes – no designer needed.
+Our websites are ultrafast, mobile-optimized, and ready for you to launch at any time.
+We have done-for-you templates across many high-value specialities and niches that you can set up in minutes.

-Not only will your Lightning Site give you a competitive advantage by helping you specialize among a sea of generalists, it will also help you outrank the competition in search due to our 100/100 scores on Google speed tests.
+Not only will your site give you a competitive advantage by helping you specialize among a sea of generalists, it will also help you outrank the competition in search due to our ultra-high scores on Google speed tests.

 By positioning yourself as the go-to tax and accounting practice for a specific niche market, you’ll gain a competitive advantage over generalists while also creating a valuable, focused message for your practice.
 At the end of the day, you want your prospects to hear what you have to say and think, “This pro gets me.”

-Want to learn more about what’s coming July 20th?
-Stay tuned right here on our blog, or set up some time to chat with us for any questions.
+Want to learn more about focusing on a niche or specialty?
+Set up some time to chat with us.

 The world moved online – with TeleAccountant™, you can too.
 The COVID-19 pandemic has accelerated […]